- Brightly colored feathers can help birds identify members of their species and distract prey.

 - The brightly colored Crimson Rosellas are known for their red plumage flecked with blue and black feathers.
 They are also known for their monogamous nature and for being fiercely territorial.

 Bright colors aren’t usually considered a good evolutionary trait to possess.
 It can make prey stand out from predators and prevent predators from efficiently stalking their prey.
 Yet various bird species continue to flaunt beautiful and colorful feathers.
 There’s a variety of reasons for this that range from mating to identifying members of the same species to distracting predators.
-Here are seven bird species with the most colorful, beautiful, and bizarre feathers the are considered to be some of the most colorful birds in the world.
+Here are seven bird species with the most colorful, beautiful, and bizarre feathers that are considered to be some of the most colorful birds in the world.

 #7: Mandarin Duck: A Colorful Waterfowl With Cultural Significance

-While it might sound like it belongs on a Chinese restaurant menu, the Mandarin duck is far too stunning to subject to that.
+While it might sound like it belongs on a Chinese restaurant menu, the Mandarin duck is far too stunning to be subject to that.
 It combines bright hues of blue, gold, purple, green, and white — and manages to do so while still retaining its handsome good looks.
 But you have to visit these ducks at the right time to witness that vibrancy.
 Males grow these colorful feathers during mating season to attract partners, and they revert to the same brown and gray plumage of the females during the off-season.

 Mating season is a big deal for these ducks, and males show off their colorful plumage with a complicated mating dance.
 Normally silent, these birds will make use of a whistling call during this mating ritual.
 But once they’ve found a partner, Mandarin ducks mate for life.
 That’s earned them recognition as a symbol of love throughout Japan, China, and Korea.
 Unfortunately, males will abandon their young after they hatch and not return until it’s time to mate again.

-#6: Peacock: A Walking Kaleidoscope of Colors
+#6: Peacock: A Walking Kaleidoscope Of Colors

 While many birds display a beautiful combination of colors designed to distract or attract, few possess entrancingly incandescent feathers like those worn by the various peacock species.
 Consisting largely of shades of green, brown, yellow, and blue, the traditional pigments and the unique patterns of the feathers are stunning in their own right.
 But these birds have an ace up their sleeve with the presence of photonic crystals.
 These reflect the light that hits them, meaning that you’ll see different shades depending on the angle from which you’re looking at the bird.
 These traits developed purely out of sexual selection rather than as a means to survival, and a male’s massive tail plays a significant role in the bird’s complicated mating ritual.